What are the different ways you could care for your solar panels priced in the Philippines?

 Allot Space Between the Panels and the Roof

-Like the saying goes, “prevention is better than cure”; meaning, you should make sure during the installation phase that your solar panels are not directly sticking to the roof.
+Like the saying goes, “prevention is better than cure”; meaning, you should make sure during the installation phase that your solar panels are not directly sticking on to the roof.

 The space between the two will provide the needed ventilation for optimum conversion.